Skip to content

 Will KernelSU substitute Magisk?

-Can KernelSU support non GKI devices?
+Can KernelSU support non-GKI devices?

 Can KernelSU support devices below Android 12?

-It is device's kernel that affect KernelSU's compatability and it has nothing to do with Android version.The only restriction is that devices launched with Android 12 must be kernel 5.10+(GKI devices).
+It's the device's kernel that affects KernelSU's compatibility, and it has nothing to do with the Android version.
+The only restriction is that devices launched with Android 12 must have a kernel version of 5.10+ (GKI devices).
 So:

 1. Devices launched with Android 12 must be supported.